mohammadr1997/Pig_Game/README.md

 ## 🧑‍💻 pig_Game
-very fun game you can play with your freind.player at position left start a game.(black background shows who's turn is it).each player rolls a dice until get 100 score to win, if a player rolls a dice to zero he loses all his scores and has to start again. each player can hold his scores by tapping on the hold button. winner gets the green background
+A very fun game you can play with your friend.
+The player on the left starts the game.
+(A black background indicates whose turn it is.)
+Each player rolls a dice to accumulate points until they reach 100 to win.
+If a player rolls a 1, they lose all the points they've collected in the current turn and the turn switches.
+Players can hold their score at any time to secure it before risking a 1

 🔗Link_Demo